Why Do Dogs Run Away? 6 Reasons Behind It

 Dogs are naturally curious creatures with a need for daily activity and stimulation.
 If you’re not exercising or entertaining your dog enough, they may get bored and try to create fun for themselves by escaping and running away.
 Cheeky, but scary!

 Every dog has a hunting instinct or prey drive.
-Some are more inclined to follow it, while others are better described as “cuddle hunters”.
-In any case, this drive can be tough for dog parents, especially during autumn, when dogs can easily pick up the scent of wild animals and try to chase them.
+Some dog breeds can more easily pick up the scent of wild animals and try to chase them.
 Once they have, your dog might easily run away and lose track of where they are.

 Dog breeds that run away

-Some dog breeds are more likely to run away than others.
+Some dog breeds may be more likely to run away than others.
 Like, for example:

 - Labs,